SimonLeonKrug/pyalchemy/README.md

 - `b` **: callable**
   vector offset
 - `rtol` **: float, optional**
   The relative tolerance of the kernel.
-It determines the number of steps used in the midpoint rule of the :math:`\lambda`-integration
+It determines the number of steps used in the midpoint rule of the $\lambda$-integration
 ​
 **Returns:**
 - **float**
-  The kernel in nD at position :math:`x`
+  The kernel in nD at position $x$

 ---